nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot15](../assets/images/agent_sudo/screenshot15.png)

-Looks like we need a passphrase.
+Uh oh, looks like we need a passphrase!

 I tried inputting an empty passphrase but it didn't work.
-Let's use [StegCracker](https://github.com/Paradoxis/StegCracker) to crack the passphrase.
+Let's now use [StegCracker](https://github.com/Paradoxis/StegCracker) to crack the passphrase.

 Note that StegCracker is a Python module, so it has to be run with `python3 -m stegcracker FILE_NAME`.

 ```
 python3 -m stegcracker cute-alien.jpg